 1.D.15 The Daptomycin (Daptomycin) Family

 Daptomycin, DAP, a cyclic lipopeptide produced by Streptomyces roseosporus, is the active ingredient of Cubicin (daptomycin-for-injection), a first-in-class antibiotic approved for treatment of skin and skin-structure infections caused by Gram-positive pathogens and bacteremia and endocarditis caused by Staphylococcus aureus, including methicillin-resistant strains (Hawkey, 2008; Nguyen et al., 2006).
 It has a novel mechanism of action: disruption of the functional but not structural integrity of the Gram positive plasma membrane (PM).
 Daptomycin undergoes calcium-dependent membrane insertion forming pores, resulting in leakage of intracellular ions, including potassium, and a loss of membrane potential (van Bronswijk, 2007).
-It oligomerizes in the membrane to form the pore (Muraih et al., 2011).
+Membrane permeabilization requires both calcium and phosphatidylglycerol (PG) in the target membrane.
+The protein oligomerizes in the membrane to form the pore with 4 subunits in the outer leaflet and 4 in the inner leaflet (Muraih et al., 2011).
+The octamer is probably the functional transmembrane pore, and fatty acyl residues may prevent pore formation by preventing the alignment of tetramers across the two membrane leaflets (Beriashvili et al. 2018).

 Daptomycin treatment alters the regulation of cell division, but not its underlying biochemistry.
 Septal placement in bacteria is negatively regulated, and new synthesis is blocked at all sites except the midline.
 Daptomycin treatment may displace the factors that normally block inappropriate synthesis.
 Disruption of cell division may be a result of ion leakage and depolarization.
 Alternatively, the insertion of daptomycin into the cytoplasmic membrane may impair cross-talk between the membrane and the cell wall.
 (Cotroneo et al., 2004).